riodelphino/mql-compile.nvim/README.md

 ## Concepts
 A neovim plugin for compiling MQL5/MQL4 scripts asyncronously.
-Without heavy MetaEditor GUI (Compiles on command-line).
+Without heavy MetaEditor GUI.
+(Compiling on command-line).

-> [!Caution]
+> [!Warning]
 > This is a test version.

 Be careful to use, not to lose your files.

-> [!Caution]
+> [!Warning]
 > Not tested in Windows or Linux

 Currently ensured to work only in 'macOS + wine(wineskin)' environment.
-If anyone encounters any problems while testing on Windows, please create an issue on GitHub.
+If anyone encounters any problems while using/testing, please [create an issue](https://github.com/riodelphino/mql-compile.nvim/issues/new) on GitHub.

-## Screen shots
+## Screenshots

 With [nvim-notify](https://github.com/rcarriga/nvim-notify)

+> [!Note]
+> Sorry, these pics are from older ver.

 ### Error